-If you’re not sure about your rights, then ask.
-“My coworker who gave birth a year before me pumped all school year in the woman’s staff bathroom because she did not know her rights to be supplied with a room that is not a bathroom,” says Gina F. Employers are unlikely to make accommodations unless you ask, so do some research and know what you’re entitled to.
+If you’re not sure about your rights, ask.
+“My coworker who gave birth a year before me pumped all school year in the woman’s staff bathroom because she did not know her rights to be supplied with a room that is not a bathroom,” says Gina F. Employers might not make accommodations unless you ask.

 Plan in advance.

-Once you know what your rights (if any) are, start planning.
-Give some serious thought to what you need to feel comfortable pumping at school, and what’s reasonable to ask for.
-A good starting place is the FLSA requirements that apply to non-exempt workers.
-For employees who qualify, their workplace must provide:
+Once you know what your rights are, start planning.
+Give some serious thought to what you have the right to as well as what you need to feel comfortable pumping at school.
+A good starting place is the PUMP Act requirements that specify employers must provide:

-- A place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by an employee to express breast milk.
+- Employees must have “a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by an employee to express breast milk.”